ymuuuu/MainBlog/src/content/posts/Advanced Frida Detection Bypass ( Anti-Frida )/index.md

 > | `do_dlopen` starts | File path is known | ❌ Not mapped yet |
 > | Memory mapping | Library loaded to memory | ❌ Not initialized |
 > | `call_constructor` | Library's init code runs | **Perfect timing!** |

-**Q: What is linker64?**

-> A: Android's dynamic linker for 64-bit.
-It's responsible for loading all .so libraries at runtime.
->

 ## The Code Explained